 The DENTPIN® is a unique personal identifier for applicants and students involved with the U.S. dental education system and standardized testing programs.
 You must obtain or retrieve a DENTPIN® from the ADA before proceeding with your DAT application.
 You must also obtain the DENTPIN to apply for admission to a dental school.

 Most students complete the DAT during junior year or shortly afterwards.
 While not as common, you can take the DAT as early as the summer after your sophomore year of college if you have taken biology, chemistry and organic chemistry.
 Doing that ensures your basic science knowledge is fresh.
 On the other hand, taking the DAT later in your college career may be advantageous since you may be further exposed to relevant information, especially if you continue to take advanced science courses.
 Regardless of which approach works for you, it is important to have strong DAT scores at the beginning of the application cycle.

 Know where your testing site is located and how long it takes to get there.
-Arrive early and do not forget your ID.
+Arrive early and bring two forms of ID, including one government-issued photo ID.
 At the midway point in the exam, you will be offered a break.
 Take it!
 Use that time to stand up, eat a snack and stretch.
 You will come back for the second part feeling refreshed and ready to go again.

 Test Limit & Retakes